PERIAN Flyte Agent Setup Guide

 • aws_secret_access_key

-• GCP credentials:
+• OR GCP credentials:

 • google_application_credentials: This should be the full json credentials.